 - Trends are real.
 The internet has its own design trends, and your website will look outdated if you don’t refresh your design every few years.
-Often styles change because new technology becomes available, and occasionally, trends will cycle back around, just like they do in fashion.
+Styles often change because new technology becomes available, and occasionally, trends will cycle back around, just like they do in fashion.
 Keep this in mind when you set your budget for your initial design — you might find yourself redoing the whole thing in a few short years.

 - Website designers are not IT professionals.
 The skills required for designing and building a website are quite different from the skills necessary for managing the machines that websites run on — or the machines that websites are viewed on.
 The IT side of things is handled by your hosting provider.
 Most designers can find their way around a hosting provider’s services, but if your site runs into major IT trouble (hacking, malware, slow loading, expired domain), you might need to bring in another professional to assist.
 This is why it’s important to understand some basics about domain registration, hosting, design, and building a website as well as different areas of expertise in the world of web professionals.

 - Design and content are two different things, from a development perspective.
 Sure, they’re intertwined, but most website software treats them separately.
 The content is all your text, images, and other media; the design is the layout of the site (the look and feel), which is generated by a set of instructions that tells a visitor’s browser how to display everything.
 When you ask your designer to move the text on a page, they’re not going to work with the text — they’ll be tweaking the instructions that tell the browser how to display the text.